Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Preliminaries

-This theorem equivalently applies to $V^-$, but it is important to note that the Hamiltonian in the \textit{Avoid} game takes the flipped form $H^-(x,p,t)=\max_u \min_d p \cdot f(x,u,d,t)$.
-In either game, to solve this PDE, therefore, yields the value function and corresponding reachable set.
-Additionally, the value functions can be used to derive the optimal control strategy for any point in space and time, e.g., for the \textit{Reach} game:
+\end{Theorem} This theorem equivalently applies to $V^-$, and the Hamiltonian in the \textit{Avoid} game takes the flipped form $H^-(x,p,\tau)=\max_u \min_d p \cdot f(x,u,d,\tau)$.
+To solve this PDE, therefore, yields the value function and corresponding reachable set.
+Additionally, the value functions can be used to derive the optimal control strategy for any point in space and time, e.g., for the \textit{Reach} game, for any $x \in \ssp$ and $\tj(t) = x$, $\forall \tau \in \tint$

-The main challenge of HJR lies in solving this PDE in (\ref{HJPDE-V}); DP methods propagate $V(x, t)$ by finite-differences over a grid of points that grows exponentially with respect to $\statedim$ \cite{bansal2017hamilton}.
-In practice, this is computationally intractable for systems of $\statedim \geq 6$ and constrained to offline analysis.
+The main challenge of HJR lies in solving the PDE in (\ref{HJPDE-V}); DP-based methods propagate $V(x, t)$ by finite-differences over a grid of points that grows exponentially with respect to $\statedim$ \cite{bansal2017hamilton}.
+In practice, this is intractable for systems of $\statedim \geq 6$.